 He has traveled in China to study and gain a deeper understanding of the context of brush painting.
 His work is grounded in a three thousand year old tradition in which the tools, techniques and philosophy of this Asian art form have had lifelong resonance.

 Cameron Schmitz is an abstract painter who has a background in landscape and figurative painting.
-Her education includes a Master’s of Fine Arts in Painting from the Pennsylvania Academy of Fine Arts and Bachelor of Fine Arts in Painting & Drawing from the University of New Hampshire, in addition to studying Art and Art History at Studio Arts Center International in Florence, Italy.
+Her education includes a Master’s of Fine Arts in Painting from the Pennsylvania Academy of the Fine Arts, Bachelors of Fine Arts in Painting & Drawing from the University of New Hampshire, and studies in Art and Art History at Studio Arts Centers International in Florence, Italy.

 Donna C Hawes is the Executive Director of River Gallery School of Art since 2004.
 She received her BFA from Auburn University and attended Marlboro College Non Profit Cerificate program in 2013.
 Donna has been working in the field of non-profit management and development for the past 20 years.
 She thrives on working in a creative environment that an art school can provide and takes advantage of attending RGS classes and workshops as much as possible.
 She has been with River Gallery School since 2004.